Opioid Facts

 • Consider alternative ways to manage your pain that do not include opioids.
 Medication is not the only way to manage pain.

-• Explore other strategies like chiropractic treatments, physical therapy, acupuncture, and massage to get to the root cause of the pain.
+• Exploring other strategies.
+Options such as chiropractic treatments, physical therapy, acupuncture, and massage can be effective ways to get to the root cause of pain.

-• Join a chronic pain self-management program if you suffer from chronic pain.
-In NH you can sign up for an in-person or virtual Living Well with Chronic Pain workshop through the UNH Cooperative Extension or Southern NH Area Health Education Center.
+• Joining a chronic pain self-management program.
+In NH, individuals can sign up for an in-person or virtual Living Well with Chronic Pain workshop through the UNH Cooperative Extension or Southern NH Area Health Education Center.

 Video: Living Well with Chronic Pain

 No matter what technique you use to manage your chronic pain, having support, a plan of action and information from trusted people and resources can help build your confidence and success.
-Watch this video to learn how the Living Well with Chronic Pain Program is helping people across NH deal with their pain.
+Watch this video to learn how the Chronic Pain Self-Management Program is helping people across NH deal with their pain.

-If you and your doctor decide that prescription medication is the best option for you:
+If you and your healthcare provider think the use of prescription medication is the best option to manage your pain, then before you start:

-• Share your concerns about any past experiences with dependency on medication or other drugs, including alcohol.
+• Share your concerns about any past experiences with misuse or dependency on medication or other drugs, including alcohol.

-• Learn how to reduce the risk of addiction.
-Physical dependence can occur after only a few days.
+• Learn how to reduce the risk of a substance use disorder (SUD).
+Your body might start depending on a substance after just a few days.

-Monitor your use and know the signs of potential misuse/ overuse.
-If you suspect you or someone you love is misusing or overusing a prescription opioid medication, talk to the person’s doctor right away.
+• Monitor your use and know the signs of potential misuse/overuse.
+If you suspect you or someone you love is misusing or overusing a prescription opioid medication, talk to their healthcare provider right away.

-Safe use, storage and disposal of prescriptionsIt is important to use, store and dispose of prescription pain medication safely to prevent opioid misuse.
+Safe use, storage and disposal of prescriptionsIt is important to use, store, and dispose of prescription pain medication (including cannabis) safely to prevent the likelihood that someone will find and misuse them or to prevent accidental overdose.

 Tips on Safe Use